 Proposals should demonstrate how they respond to local needs for family housing (3 bedrooms), starter homes of one or two bedrooms, and housing for older people.
-Whilst plot size should have regard to local density calculations (see 5.2.14), the actual plot density should be appropriate to the type of dwelling being proposed.
+Whilst plot size should have regard to local density calculations (see 5.2.14), the actual plot density should be considered according to the type and size of dwelling being proposed, so as to balance the need for efficient use of available plots.